aopecho/appdev-chapters/minimal-javascript.md

 ## The very basics

 For the very basics of JavaScript, I recommend this Scrimba course: [Introduction to JavaScript](https://scrimba.com/learn/introtojavascript){:target="_blank"}.
 You should be able to watch it on 1.5x or 2x speed.
+Or, if you want to go even deeper first, then [Scrimba's JavaScript Bootcamp](https://scrimba.com/learn/javascript){:target="_blank"} is good and will cover concepts that we'll need in the future when we get to React.
 Go ahead, I'll wait.

 ---